samirchar/proteinfertorch/README.md

     * **clustered_split/**: contains the train, dev, test fasta files for all tasks using the clustered split method
     * **parenthood/**: holds a JSON with the EC and GO graphs, used by ProteInfer to normalize output probabilities.

+## Input data format
+This package uses the standard [FASTA](https://en.wikipedia.org/wiki/FASTA_format) format, which is a standard in bioinformatics.
+All scripts have an optional arugment called --fasta-separator that defaults to " " and represents how elements of header (i.e., sequence id and labels, if any) are separated.

 ## Inference
 To run inference simply run and evaluate model performance run: